museumcomputernetwork/mcn-2020-git-haiku/index.md

-The summer grasses.
+the zoom waiting room
-the scent of flowers floating
+loneliness?
+Just one leaf
-Cherry-blossoms
+Silent clouds of stars